Ifunanyachi Achara: Houston Dynamo

 In the 2022 MLS Re-Entry Draft, he was selected in the second stage by the Houston Dynamo.
 On 7 December 2022, Achara signed with the Dynamo for their 2023 season, with a club option to extend his stay for 2024.

+After missing the entire 2023 season due to injury, he signed a one-year contract with the second team, Houston Dynamo 2 in MLS Next Pro, for the 2024 season.
+In August 2024, he was loaned to fellow MLSNP side Ventura County FC for the remainder of the season.
+He scored his first goal for Ventura County on August 19 against the Tacoma Defiance.

 Personal life

-His family still lives in Engu, Nigeria, while his younger brother, Ugo Achara Jr., has a soccer scholarship to Northwestern University in Chicago, where he is part of the soccer program.
-In June 2020, following the murder of George Floyd during the COVID-19 pandemic by four member of the Minneapolis Police Department, he spoke out about racism, which he was not aware of until he went to the United States, noting that the way one is treated there boils down to skin colour, and it's sad that is still an issue in society.
+His family still lives in Enugu, Nigeria, while his younger brother, Ugo Achara Jr., has a soccer scholarship to Northwestern University in Chicago, where he is part of the soccer program.
+In June 2020, following the murder of George Floyd during the COVID-19 pandemic by four member of the Minneapolis Police Department, he spoke out against racism, which he was not aware of until he went to the United States, noting that the way one is treated there boils down to skin colour, and it's sad that this is still an issue in society.
 In October 2020, he started a campaign to raise money for the End SARS campaign to disband the Nigerian Special Anti-Robbery Squad that has a long history of committing abuses.